-If you are a British Expatriate living and working outside of the UK, or a Foreign National looking for UK property, finding a mortgage may seem quite difficult.
+If you are a British Expatriate living and working outside of the UK, finding a mortgage may seem quite difficult.
 Typically you should expect to fully prove your income and pay a larger deposit, whether you are seeking to purchase an investment property (i.e. buy-to-let) or a property for you or your family to live in.

 Many of the mortgages that we can help with are aimed specifically at the Expat market, whether you are purchasing one property for your own future residential use, or maybe to be used as the family home whilst you work away, we can source a product to meet your needs.
 Alternatively, if you are building a portfolio of properties in the UK we can assist with or knowledge of lenders that provide buy-to-let mortgages.

 Few other brokers have the knowledge and expertise required regarding the provision of mortgages for expatriates.
 We offer a tailored, personal service based on many years of combined experience in the mortgage market.
 We utilise the latest technology and research from a wife-range of lenders before making a final recommendation.